 Find out more about the backgrounds check process at the Delaware State Police.

 Fire Safety Codes

-Another part of the child care licensing process is that each licensee shall follow the fire safety codes and any ongoing procedures required in their location.
-Approval by the specific Fire Marshal shall be provided to the Office of Child Care Licensing (OCCL) prior to offering child care services.
+Another part of the child care licensing process is that each licensee must follow the fire safety codes and any ongoing procedures required in their location.
+Approval by the specific Fire Marshal must be provided to the Office of Child Care Licensing (OCCL) prior to offering child care services.

 Below are links to some of the Fire Marshals in Delaware: